From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Sentence Splitting

 \subsection{Methods}

 The importance of sentence splitting lies in its ability to break down complex piece of text into shorter and coherent segments.
 There have been efforts~\cite{nomoto2022fewer} to analyze whether sentence splitting enhances the readability of a complicated sentence.
 In this context, annotators are asked to rate two-sentence and three-sentence splits from existing splitting datasets.
 Then, a Bayesian logistic regression model is used to examine the ratings.
 This model employs different linguistic and cognitive features, including cohesion, perception, and structure, among others.
 The primary finding of this study indicates that sentence splitting indeed allows for a better understanding of the text.
-In addition, two-sentence splits are preferred compared to three-sentence ones.
+In addition, readability is found to improve more with a two-sentence split than with additional splits~\cite{nomoto2023does}.

-In the majority of existing works, sentence splitting is typically met as an intermediate component of sentence simplification or discourse relation systems~\cite{yu2019gumdrop}, rather than being handled as an independent task.
-For example, as part of the \textit{DISRPT 2019 Shared Task} for identifying discourse relations in text spans,~\citet{yu2019gumdrop} employ a sentence splitter using a stacking ensemble method leveraging the outputs of multiple models including deep learning, machine learning, and rule-based techniques.
+In the majority of existing works, sentence splitting is typically met as an intermediate component of sentence simplification~\cite{liu2025community} or discourse relation systems~\cite{yu2019gumdrop}, rather than being handled as an independent task.
+For example, as part of the \textit{DISRPT 2019 Shared Task} for identifying discourse relations in text spans,~\cite{yu2019gumdrop} employ a sentence splitter using a stacking ensemble method leveraging the outputs of multiple models including deep learning, machine learning, and rule-based techniques.
 In addition, sentence splitting is also used as a preprocessing step of machine translation methods~\cite{lee2008transformation}.

 Methods for sentence splitting can be syntax-based~\cite{Siddharthan2006, Siddharthan2014}, discourse-based~\cite{Cripwell2021} or semantic-based~\cite{kim-etal-2021-bisect}.
 Syntax-based methods employ syntax or grammar rules to split the input sentence into shorter ones, while discourse-based methods consider the discourse relations within the input sentence.
 On the other hand, semantic-based methods typically rely on models trained on existing splitting corpora to learn to split the input sentence according to its semantics.